 Your doctor would have discussed about the different treatment options available and the one that is most suitable for you.
 Please clarify or seek more information from your doctor to know about your cancer treatment.

-Surgery, radiotherapy and chemotherapy are most common options.
+Surgery, radiotherapy and chemotherapy are the most common options.

 Many breast cancers require the female hormones to grow.
 By blocking these hormones, the cancer cannot survive.
 We use different types of hormone blocking treatments, but these treatments all have side effects.
 In young women, they cause early menopause.
 That means your periods stop and you will probably experience hot flushes.
 In addition you may feel emotional or even depressed.
 The female hormones are responsible for the lubrication of the vagina, keeping it moist.
 Dryness can cause thrush (a fungal infection) and discomfort.
 This is turn can make intercourse (sex) uncomfortable or even painful.